zhuxiao/asvbm-experiments/README.md

 ### Data

-In our experimental evaluation we used hg19.
+In our experimental benchmarking, we used hg19.

 #### Download reference